MattDodsonEnglish/docs/readme.md

 ### Comments

-The theme supports comments from Disqus, CommentTO and CommentBox.
+The theme supports comments from Disqus, Commento and CommentBox.

 #### Disqus